Read the entries to previous WriteStuff competitions.

 He reached out to touch it.
 Suddenly, it exploded.
 Everything was changing back to normal!
 The Darkness Legion disappeared.
 The leader (an intimidating red creature) let out a bellow before fading away.
 Buildings swiftly rebuilt.
 The sky returned to normal!
 Damien’s face lit up.
 They were saved!

-By Macie-Jayne Tullier, year 5, Notre Dame School
+By Charlie Robilliard, year 6, Notre Dame School